Phuket Property Legal & Taxes 2026: Fees, FET, Quotas, Due

 Best practice for 2026: a $200K resale should have an independent Thai lawyer, a Bangkok Bank escrow account holding the deposit and final payment until Land Office completion, and a written SPA covering quota delivery and the four transfer-day taxes.
 Total combined legal + escrow cost: $3,500-5,500.
 Skipping these to “save” $4,000 on a $200K asset is the most expensive cost-saving in Phuket real estate.

-Comparative Table: Tax at Transfer — Worked Example for $200K Phuket Condo Resale 2026
+What Should You Know About Comparative Table: Tax at Transfer: Worked Example for $200K Phuket Cond?

 | Fee item | USD / THB amount | Who pays |